 If you have chronic pain and depression, you've got plenty of company.
 That’s because chronic pain and depression are common problems that often overlap.
-Depression is one of the most common psychological issues facing people who suffer from chronic pain, and it often complicates the patient's conditions and treatment.
+Depression is one of the most common mental health problems facing people who suffer from chronic pain, and it often complicates the patient's condition and treatment.
 Consider these statistics:

-From one-quarter to more than half of patients who complain of pain to their physicians are depressed.
+- More than half of the patients who complain of pain to their doctors are depressed.

-On average, 65% of depressed people also complain of pain.
+- On average, 65% of people who are depressed also complain of pain.